 A couple of hours later, you got your lovely carpet cleaned, yet your nose receptors are still telling you that something’s not right.
 You sniffed around only to find out that the rug is the one to blame.

 But why does your carpet smell worse after cleaning it?

 Let’s see what are the causes of that musty smell in the room and what can you do to fight it.

 Reasons your carpet smells bad after cleaning it

 The leading cause for a bad-smelling carpet after cleaning is that the carpet backing absorbed some of the moisture in the process and is still wet.
 If not dried properly, the underlying material becomes susceptible to mildew problems, which can cause the musty smell.
-So, make sure that you dry the carpet well and the bad odor will disappear.
+So, make sure that you dry the carpet well and the bad odour will disappear.